openstack-charmers/zaza/zaza/charm_testing/README.md

-# Enabling Charm Tests with zaza
+# Enabling Charm Functional Tests with Zaza

-The end-to-end tests of a charm are divided into distinct pjases.
-Each phase can be run in isolation and tests chared between charms.
+The end-to-end tests of a charm are divided into distinct phases.
+Each phase can be run in isolation and tests shared between charms.

 # Running a suite of deployments and tests

 **functest-run-suite** will read the charms tests.yaml and execute the deployments and tests outlined there.
-However, each phase can be run independantly.
+However, each phase can be run independently.

-## Phases
+## Charm Test Phases

 Charms should ship with bundles that deploy the charm with different application versions, topologies or config options.  functest-run-suite will